brunadelmourosilva/kotlin-studies/README.md

 ---

-## Naviagation between screens in Android
+## Navigation between screens in Android